-If you’re a homeowner with a mortgage, chances are you’re paying your property taxes and insurance out of an escrow account.
-In some cases, you may be able to get an escrow waiver so that you’re responsible for making these payments on your own — meaning you’ll get to choose your own payment method (your new card).
+If you're a homeowner with a mortgage, chances are you're paying your property taxes and insurance out of an escrow account.
+In some cases, you may be able to get an escrow waiver so you're responsible for making these payments on your own—meaning you'll get to choose your own payment method (your new card).

-If you go to the movies, out to eat or do other fun activities with other people, try seeing if they’re up for helping you meet the minimum spend.
-You can pay for the bill with your card, and then have your companions Venmo you their share of the bill.
+If you go to the movies, dine out or do other fun activities with other people, see if they're up for helping you meet the minimum spend.
+You can pay for the bill with your card, especially if you have one with great dining rewards, and then have your companions Venmo you their share of the bill.

 Make sure you ask them ahead of time if they're OK with it and clarify that you want to be repaid.
 Otherwise, they might not be onboard, or might think you're just picking up the tab for them.